teamrabu/rabu-schedule/readme.md

 Submitting Patches
 ------------------

 Patches are welcome.
+We ask that you assign the copyright for any contributions to us.

 It's probably best to avoid working on the command-line Ruby tool (found in `src/ruby`) because we're strongly considering switching to Java instead.
 (We're considering switching because of the possibility of sharing Javascript libraries using Rhino, the deployment convenience of .JAR files, and its large installed base.)

 Two apparent limitations are intentional: